 A website serves as the center of your digital life, and can be used to dispense information, establish authenticity, and market products or services.
-It may seem daunting at first, but to build a website these days is really easy.
+It may seem daunting at first, but building a website (opens in new tab) these days is really easy, especially when using one of the best website builders (opens in new tab).

 Step 1: Choose a hosting provider